jhealy/awesome/xamarin.md

 ## GENERAL

+Xamarin resources in general except for thos related to Xamarin Forms.
+See https://github.com/jhealy/awesome/blob/master/xamarin-forms.md for Xamarin Forms.

 * Bugs and such?
 Is it a bug or some other kind of knightmare? http://bugzilla.xamarin.com
 * Latest release notes - https://releases.xamarin.com/